parautenbach/Vodacom-Data-Usage/README.md

 * [rumps: Ridiculously Uncomplicated Mac OS X Python Statusbar apps](https://github.com/jaredks/rumps)
 * [vnstat](http://humdi.net/vnstat/)

+NOTE: The original rumps repository is defective since the launch of Mac OS X Mavericks, so rather use [this](tail -f /var/log/Vodacom Data Usage.log) alternative.

 # Installation
 * Download this code
 * Install `scripts/get_today_hourly_usage.sh` on your internet gateway in `~/Scripts/get_today_hourly_usage.sh` for a user with SSH keys set up (this is the default, but you can configure it to execute locally; check the monitor setting in the configuration file)